-For nearly fifty years, Mary-Leigh and Beverly lived at Surf Point, a modern home designed by Carter + Woodruff in 1971 and set 25 feet from the ocean.
-Up the rise from Surf Point is Wild Knoll, a 20th century colonial revival in which the poet and writer May Sarton lived from 1974-1995, at the invitation of Mary-Leigh and Beverly.
-The buildings are set within almost fifty acres of coast, forest and vernal pools, protected by a Conservation Easement and stewarded by the York Land Trust.
+With architects Carter + Woodruff, Mary-Leigh and Beverly designed Surf Point, a modern oceanside duplex completed in 1971.
+Up the rise from Surf Point is Wild Knoll, a 20th century colonial revival in which the poet and writer May Sarton lived from 1974-1995.
+The buildings are set within 44 acres of coast, forest and vernal pools, protected by a Conservation Easement and stewarded by the York Land Trust.

 Mary-Leigh and Beverly had a zest for life and a spirit of adventure, generosity, curiosity, and humor that imbues Surf Point with special meaning.
-We look forward to sharing that with the residents and guests that visit this site.
+We look forward to sharing that with the residents and guests that spend time on this site.

 Board of Directors

-Lisa Fischman, Chair, Marc Gotlieb, Margaret Hickey, Deborah F. Taylor, Mary Elizabeth Taylor, Katharine J. Watson.
+Lisa Fischman, Chair, John D. Duffy, Marc Gotlieb, Margaret Hickey, Deborah F. Taylor, Mary Elizabeth Taylor, Katharine J. Watson